Skip to Content

 Virginia’s wine country largely begins where the DC suburban sprawl ends, and there are several wineries both in the town of Middleburg and dotting the surrounding countryside.
 You can usually stop by any of them for a wine tasting, or buy a bottle there and enjoy the scenery.
 One of my favorite wineries in the area is Chrysalis Winery, located a bit to the east of Middleburg.

-Sky Meadows is an excellent state park in the area that’s worth dropping by.
-Go for the 24 miles of trails, stay for the stunning views of the rolling hills and clear skies.
 If you want to make it longer than a day trip, you can also camp overnight at the park.
 The nighttime skies are spectacular there, since you’re far enough from the light pollution of DC.

 Where to Eat in Middleburg